 What we’re looking for:

-• A qualified accountant with experience or an interest in the Higher Education sector and how universities are funded.
+• A qualified accountant with experience in the Higher Education sector and how universities are funded.

 • Strong accounting skills including budgeting, forecasting and other reporting.